by G. Jack Urso

 My dad came in and placed a couple items on his dresser, a clay ashtray and a small brightly colored painted stone, gifts made in school by my brother and sister, Joe and Annmarie, respectively.
 I became immediately jealous.
 I wanted to make something in school to give my dad, but I didn’t want to wait.
 So, I picked up what was my most prized possession at the time, my little blue Volkswagen Beetle (see image above), and presented it to my father with the pride of a martyr being led to their fate.
 OK, perhaps it was because I just happened to have it in my hand at the time, but I really liked that toy car.
 I soon regretted my decision and entertained the thought of asking for it back, but I quickly forgot about it.
 I had lots of toy cars.

 In any event, my parents divorced.
 As happens with divorce, families often scramble for a place to land.
 I moved between five addresses in the five years after the marriage broke up, bouncing between parents like a ping pong ball.
-My dad made at least seven moves between various addresses, getting remarried along the way.
 As it happens with frequent moves, much gets lost or left behind.
-I have absolutely nothing left from my youth except for an old beach blanket from the Summer of 1973 when we went to Miami, and just one other item.
+I have absolutely nothing left from my youth except for some old photos, an old beach blanket from the summer of 1973 when we went to Miami, and just one other item.
+Like a boomerang, an old treasure cast away as a child came back decades later.

 My father died on June 15, 2002, the day before Father’s Day, and some thirty-three years after I gave him that small blue toy Volkswagen Beetle, so this day always seems a little extra empty to me.
 His death took six months and was agonizing to witness.
 It was like watching him slowly fall off a cliff and not having the strength to pull him back.